idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Other thoughts:

-- I am an accessible boss - I encourage folks to come to me any time - but they don't.
+- I aspire to be accessible - I encourage folks to come to me any time (but most don't).
 - I "manage by walking around", just seeing what people are up to and working on.
 - I group my 1:1's on the same day (or over 2 days) because 1:1 is a special frame of mind, and it's hard to stay in that zone.
-- I do not use a shared 1:1 document, but wish I did as it seems super valuable.
+- I wish I used a 1:1 document, as that seems to be a best practice for most domains.
 - The current norm is 30 minute 1:1's but I enjoyed the old days when an hour was the norm.
 I often wonder if we've sacrificed effectiveness for efficiency in the 30 minute 1:1 culture.

 ### How do you handle communication problems?

-- High Order: Goal is not "communication style", but ability to influence.
+The goal is not "communication style", but ability to influence, and I focus on that.

-- Types of communication problems
+There are some things labelled communication problems, but they are much more serious and need immediate action:

-  - Clarity of thought
+- Clarity of thought/intellectual horse power
+- Being a jerk

+There are different types of communication problems each needing a different strategy:

+- Verbal diarrhea
+- Dominates Conversations
-    - Not communication problem, very concerning .
+- Abrasive communication style
 - Not listening to others
-  - ESL -
 - Written
-  - Verbal
+- Verbal/ESL/Not comfortable with in-person verbal communications
   - Toast masters
   - Pre-write thoughts
   - Use pictures
-    - Say not great on my feet
+  - Say not great on my feet, follow up with a document
-  - Slow in situations

-### How do you handle promotion fever?
+### How do you handle promotion preparation (and promo fever)?

-Promotion fever is my word for engineers that are completely focused on promotions above all else.
-In general they fall into a few categories: 1) Not Ready, 2) Just hired, and believe under levelled 3) Ready, but didn't get promo due to bad luck.

 - Surprises are **BAD**: